futureofcoding/futureofcoding.org/index.md

 ### About

 The community was originally founded by [Steve Krouse](https://stevekrouse.com), and you can read a lot more about his ideas and research [here](/about).
 The current steward of the community is [Ivan Reese](https://ivanish.ca).
+Thanks to Kartik, Mariano, Jimmy, Lu, and Ibro for their help.

 If you'd like to read up a bit on the ideas our community was formed around, [Chris Novello's _Computer Utopias_ curriculum](http://chrisnovello.com/teaching/risd/computer-utopias/) (particularly Week 3 & 4) and [The New Media Reader](https://mitpress.mit.edu/books/new-media-reader) are fantastic resources.
 Fancy a video?
 This [Alan Kay](https://www.youtube.com/watch?v=aYT2se94eU0) talk is foundational.